Trying to capture someone’s attention in the digital realm is like trying to catch a squirrel on Red Bull.

 Excerpt from Chapter 5 of “Usability Engineering” by Jakob Nielsen

-Grabbing someone’s attention is not very hard – there are a lot of gimmicks out there that can help you.
-But keeping their attention for a longer period and converting them, now that’s another story.
+Grabbing someone’s attention is not very hard – there are lots of gimmicks out there that can help you.

 “There is no such thing as an attention span.
 There is only the quality of what you are viewing.
 This whole idea of an attention span is, I think, a misnomer.
 People have an infinite attention span if you are entertaining them.”
 Jerry Seinfeld